Kyriosity/read-write/readme+/pencraft/readme+/opuses/AI-view.md

 ## Intelligence

-Neither philosophy nor exact sciences formulate _intelligence_, and its genesis is a bigger mystery.
+Neither philosophy nor exact sciences nor neurobiology can formulate _intelligence_, and its genesis (both individual and on the whole) is a bigger mystery.
 Digitalization speaks in clear definitions - and there are none.

-Visioners of both the bright and dismal future of AI readily assume its *self-knowledge/awareness* as a trivial matter of time.
+Adepts of both the bright and dismal AI future readily assume its *self-knowledge/awareness* as a trivial matter of time.
-To either brew by itself in more and more complex code or get all of a sudden [short circuited](https://www.imdb.com/title/tt0091949)<sup>:cinema:</sup>.
+To either brew by itself in increasingly complex code bouillon or get all of a sudden [short circuited](https://www.imdb.com/title/tt0091949)<sup>:cinema:</sup>.

 Digital tech effectively and reliably automates much of hard cogitative ops (where humans are prone to errors), but not unformalizable processes (abstraction, criticism, motivation) that may result in great breakthroughs in exact sciences.<sup>:art:</sup>

 &nbsp;&nbsp;&nbsp;&nbsp;<sup>:art:</sup> <sub>In non-exact studies and art too, but it's not that evident.</sub>

-This could be enough to look at *AI* as a buzzword rather than technology, or IntelliSteampunk vs. AI dystopia.

 ## Materiality